yorikvanhavre/FreeCAD-NativeIFC/README.md

 ![](doc/images/workflow01.jpg)

-* Set the desired options
+* Set the desired options.
+For large files, creating one root object only and no shapes (coin representatipon only) is the fastest way.
+Objects can have their children and shapes expanded later, as needed.

 ![](doc/images/workflow08.jpg)